MatteoTHP/MovieAPI/README.md

 # MovieAPI

- getting to know how to use an api better
+ Getting to know how to use an api better

+Add your API key in script_01.js to use it :)

+Enjoy !